Bij1: 2023 general election and subsequent internal problems

-In July 2023, BIJ1 party lost all Amsterdam councilors and board members after Jazie Veldhuyzen and Nilab Ahmadi quit the party, citing a "toxic climate" and internal power struggles within the party and stated Simons had also insufficiently supported them which Simons denied.
+In July 2023, Bij1 party lost all Amsterdam councilors and board members after Jazie Veldhuyzen and Nilab Ahmadi quit the party after a period of inactivity, citing a "toxic climate" and internal power struggles within the party and stated Simons had also insufficiently supported them which Simons denied.

 After the November 2023 snap election was triggered following the collapse of the fourth Rutte cabinet, Simons announced on 24 July that she would not run for re-election and would stand down as lead candidate for the party citing health reasons, although her resignation also came with growing reports of instability within the party which had built up over the previous years.
 It was subsequently announced Edson Olf would lead Bij1 into the election.
 The party lost its seat in the House of Representatives.
 In December 2023, the party was forced to repay 127,000 euros in parliamentary subsidy payments after failing to provide necessary documents to the House finance committee to show the subsidies had been spent correctly.

 In November 2024, the party's two former Amsterdam councillors, Veldhuyzen and Ahmadi, announced the launch of a new left-wing political group, De Vonk (Dutch: The Spark).
+In May 2024, two of the party's Rotterdam councilors broke off to form an independent group leaving the party with one councilor in Rotterdam.

 In January 2025, Georgine Panhuijsen, party leader and councillor in Almere switched to the Christian Union (ChristenUnie) citing internal problems as her reason.
+In August, Timmer also stood down as chairperson and quit the party along with three members of the party's executive board.

+2025 general election

 Ahead of the 2025 Dutch general election, former GroenLinks member of parliament Tofik Dibi and editor-in-chief of the Wiardi Beckman Foundation and Dutch Labour Party member Patricia Dinkela put themselves forwards as candidates for party leader and lijsttrekker for the election.
 A third candidate Chanel Matil Lodik also stood but was excluded from the race, she then appealed her decision against the party's board claiming that after she had gone through the entire nomination process with the selection committee, the committee had not submitted her nomination to the board, which she believed was in conflict with the party's internal regulations.
 Dibi was nominated as leader, however the party did not secure enough votes for any candidate to be elected.